simonsteiger/RheumaComposites.jl/README.md

 ## Getting started

-This package is not yet registered with the Julia package registry, so you have to install it via url:
+This package is not currently registered with the Julia package registry, so you have to install it via url:

 ```julia
 import Pkg